-Prince William County has developed and approved the implementation of the "Greater Prince William Homelessness Services Coordinated Entry Process" Policy and Procedure Manual based on HUD requirements, for participation by all current Homeless Service agencies in an effect to establish a central standardized access and assessment for all individuals in need of housing assistance.
-This system will also assist in coordinated referrals and the housing placement process to ensure that all people experiencing homelessness receive appropriate assistance with both immediate and long-term housing and services, as their needs may be.
+Prince William Area Continuum of Care (CoC) has developed and approved the implementation of Homelessness Services Coordinated Entry System based on HUD requirements, for participation by all current Homeless Service agencies in an effort to establish a central standardized access and assessment for all individuals in need of housing assistance.
+This system will also assist in coordinated referrals and the housing placement process to ensure that all people experiencing homelessness receive appropriate assistance with both immediate and long- term housing and services, as their needs may be.
 Coordinated Entry is made available to all eligible persons regardless of race, color, national origin, religion, sex, age, familial status, disability, actual or perceived sexual orientation, gender identify, or marital status.